-We know you love little #baby , but beware how you express that love.
-If you let #baby play too much with your phone or pamper the little one with too many sweet snacks, #baby can end up with health problems later in life.
+We know you love little Your Baby , but beware how you express that love.
+If you let Your Baby play too much with your phone or pamper the little one with too many sweet snacks, Your Baby can end up with health problems later in life.

 Set the right foundation

 We create many of our habits in our first years of life, and many of those habits are later difficult to change: eating is one.
 According to a study from Harvard T.H.
 Chan School of Public Health, excess weight gained during childhood can put children on a trajectory that is difficult to change.
 For example, 3 out of 4 two-year-olds with obesity will still have obesity at age 35.
 Setting the right habits in the very first years of life is critical for Your Baby ’s future.

 When children use a mobile phone or watch a video, all they train are their finger and eye muscles.
 In other words, every time they play on the phone, they don’t train most of the other 650 muscles in their body.
 They move less, and they miss the opportunity to run around, use their body, and play freely.
 All these activities set the foundation for an active lifestyle for life.